suborbital/reactr/README.md

 ## Wasm

 Reactr has support for Wasm-packaged Runnables.
-The `rwasm` package contains a multi-tenant Wasm scheduler, an API to grant capabilities to Wasm Runnables, and support for several languages including Rust (stable) and Swift (experimental).
+The `rwasm` package contains a multi-tenant Wasm scheduler, an API to grant capabilities to Wasm Runnables, and support for several languages including Rust (stable), TypeScript/AssemblyScript (beta), and Swift (alpha).
 See [wasm](./docs/wasm.md) and the [subo CLI](https://github.com/suborbital/subo) for details.

 ## FaaS